camunda/camunda-docs-manual/content/reference/rest/variable-instance/get-binary.md

 ---

-Retrieves the content of a single variable by id.
+Retrieves the content of a variable by id.
 Applicable for byte array and file variables.

 # Method